Offshore Crypto Company: The Substance Myth That Costs Founders (2026)

 Reporting closed the visibility gap too

-Even setting tax aside, information reporting expanded: Cayman adopted CARF (Tax Information Authority regulations effective 1 January 2026) and the EU DAC8 extends cross-border crypto-service-provider reporting from 2026.
+Even setting tax aside, information reporting has expanded: Cayman adopted CARF (Tax Information Authority regulations effective 1 January 2026) and the EU DAC8 extends cross-border crypto-service-provider reporting from 2026.
 "Offshore" no longer implies "unreported."

 Legitimate structuring vs the myth